Neck pain – Causes, Symptoms and Diagnosis

 Neck pain, also known as cervical pain, is a common medical condition that affects many Americans at some point in their life.

 Any of the neck structure can be affect by pain.
 These include the: muscles, nerves, bones (vertebrae) or the disks between the bones.
 No matter what the root of pain is, a spine specialists at VIP Centers can pinpoint the source of pain and develop a customized, advanced treatment plan to provide relief.
 Our multidisciplinary approach and conservative treatment methods are usually used to help treat the symptoms, decrease pain and improve function.
-If you are experiencing cervical symptoms, contact the pain management specialists at VIP Centers to schedule a consultation.
+If you are experiencing cervical symptoms, contact the pain management specialists at VIP Medical Group to schedule a consultation.
 Conditions such as herniated discs, spinal stenosis, and pinched nerves can commonly cause cervical symptoms and can be easily fixed by non-surgical treatment options.

 Symptoms of Neck Pain